 About

 Slow Space is an inclusive space for mindfulness and meditation practice.
-On and offline - in Brisbane/Meanjin, Australila.
+On and offline - in Brisbane/Meanjin, Australia.

 Mindfulness and Meditation

-While reading this is giving you an idea of what mindfulness is, it is your direct experience with the practice that will give you the best understanding.
+While reading this is giving you an idea of what mindfulness is, your direct experience with the practice that will give you the best understanding.

 We can all build a buddha brain

 There is emerging research in neuroscience, which tells us the brains “default mode of operation” is mind wandering.
 Our default state of mind is a rumination of thoughts of past and future that may not represent what is actually happening for us right now.
-This is said to affect our ability to feel satisfied with our lives.
-Both the Buddha and modern science suggest that the missing piece to lasting happiness is our ability to live with true presence and to break this cycle of craving and aversion.
+This is said to affect our ability to feel satisfied with our lives and attributes to being at the mercy of a busy mind.
+Both the Buddha and modern science suggest that the missing piece to lasting happiness is our ability to live with true presence.

-Our constant habit of thinking, thinking, thinking.
+What keep us from being present?
+The constant habit of thinking, thinking, thinking.
 Our mind produces thoughts the way our heart produces a beat, it is a natural process.
-It is not good or bad, but as we look more deeply into the nature of this process, we realise that it is not always helpful and may be an obstacle to our peace.
 Mindfulness and meditation requires a new kind of effort, to build a new habit of establishing presence and awareness instead of being lost in thought.
-The reason it can feel hard to practice this is the same reason it feels hard to bring a car doing 120km/hr to a sudden halt, our habit of thinking is very strong.
+This can feel hard at first as our habit of thinking is very strong.

 With time our practice gifts us the realisation that every aspect of our life is precious and worth paying attention to.

-And Socrates stated “An unexamined life is not worth living”
+“An unexamined life is not worth living” - Socrates

-Find out more about the practical elements of mindfulness by joining the weekly in-person class or setup a 1:1 practice consultation.htr
+Find out more about the practical elements of mindfulness by joining the weekly in-person class or setup a 1:1 practice consultation.